Huddersfield R.U.F.C.: Associated clubs

-As well as being a rugby club Huddersfield RUFC also has clubs based at Lockwood Park catering for hockey, squash, road running, astronomy and a bowling club that boasts arguably the finest green in Yorkshire.
+As well as being a rugby club Huddersfield RUFC also has clubs based at Lockwood Park catering for road running, astronomy and a bowling club that boasts arguably the finest green in Yorkshire.
 Tucked away within the huge clubhouse is the Borough Club for the town's serious snooker players.

 Lockwood Park

 Lockwood Park is the home of Huddersfield RUFC and is a multi-sports complex with a capacity of 1,500 (with seating for 500).
-It is also the home of Huddersfield Dragons Hockey Club, Huddersfield Road Runners AC, Huddersfield Astronomical Society, HRUFC Bowling Club, Malcolm Pickup Academy Squash and the Borough Club which offers snooker facilities.
+It is also the home of Huddersfield Road Runners AC, Huddersfield Astronomical Society, HRUFC Bowling Club and the Borough Club which offers snooker facilities.
 It was also the home ground of the Huddersfield Giants Rugby League Academy and Scholarship teams, who enjoyed relative success whilst at Lockwood Park.